 Museo Agricola El Patio is in the centre of the island.
 It’s the oldest farm on the island and is still worked today.
 It provides a wonderful snapshot of island life before tourism, and you can buy local wine there!

 Have A Meal In A Sociedad

-We’re big fans of the island’s sociedades.
+We’re big fans of the island’s sociedades, and they are perfect for mature couples.
 Most villages have one, and they offer fabulous home cooked food at prices you won’t believe.
 Be brave enough to visit one, and you will be welcomed with open arms and you’ll enjoy a culinary treat.